mcglasp/squares/README.md

 Forking the GitHub Repository

 * Log in to GitHub and locate the GitHub Repository
-* At the top of the Repository (not top of page) just above the "Settings" Button on the menu, locate the "Fork" Button.
+* At the top of the Repository, locate and click the Fork button.
+* After a moment the forked repository should appear in your GitHub account

 Making a Local Clone
 * Log in to GitHub and locate the GitHub Repository